 But after a few metres in the wooded area, I started doubting that I had made the right decision.
 The trail was muddy and flooded in places.
 It eventually felt like I was in some kind of obstacle course.
 I asked myself if it wouldn’t be better to turn around and head back to the bike path.
 But I am stubborn, and I continued.
 Even if my shoes were eventually soaking wet.

 I finally reached the boardwalk overlooking Mud Lake.
-And there, I was so struck that for a moment I forgot to breath.
+And there, I was so struck that for a moment I forgot to breathe.
 It was beautiful.
 I couldn’t believe I was still in Ottawa, I felt like I had stumbled upon a lost natural paradise.
 Many turtles were enjoying the warm sun, bullfrogs were cheerfully croaking and a couple of ducks were lazily floating on the water.
 Mud Lake is one of the most important ecological system in Ottawa and it’s easy to understand why.
 I think I could have stayed there for hours, just watching the fauna and the flora of the lake.
 I even forgot my wet feet.

-The Rideau Trail passes through Britannia Park (where there is another beach, but I think I had seen enough water for the day) and continues along the Ottawa River for a few more meters.
+The Rideau Trail passes through Britannia Park (where there is another beach, but I think I had seen enough water for the day) and continues along the Ottawa River for a few more metres.
 I then had to say goodbye to the river as the Rideau Trail veered south to follow the Watts Creek bike path.

 I stopped my hike at this point, and came back the following day to continue it.